Ahti Karjalainen: Relationship with Kekkonen

+1981 presidential candidacy

 In 1981 Karjalainen put his name forward to be presidential candidate of the Centre Party, but lost to Johannes Virolainen.
 The election was ultimately won by Mauno Koivisto who became President of Finland in January 1982, succeeding Kekkonen.

+Bank of Finland

 Outside politics, Karjalainen had a successful career with the Bank of Finland.
 He served as director of its research facility from 1953 to 1957, and was elected to its Board of Management in 1958.
-Karjalainen served as Deputy Governor of the Bank of Finland from 1979, acting chairman of the board from 1979 to 1982 and as governor from 1982 to 1983.
+He unsuccessfully contested the governorship against Mauno Koivisto in 1968, and served as Deputy Governor of the Bank of Finland from 1979, acting chairman of the board from 1979 to 1982 and finally as governor from 1982 to 1983, after Koivisto's own election as president.
 He also served as chairman of the Finnish-Soviet Economic Cooperation Commission (fi:Suomalais-neuvostoliittolainen taloudellinen yhteistyökomissio) from 1967 until 1983.

 Post-politics

-The later stages of Karjalainen's political career were notably affected by his alcoholism – a national scandal ensued following his final resignation as prime minister when he was arrested for drunk-driving in 1979 and his involvement in an alcohol-fuelled incident at a reception marking the 34th anniversary of the signing of the Finno-Soviet Treaty of 1948 in 1981.
-His alcoholism was the cause of his dismissal as Governor of the Bank of Finland and the chairmanship of the Finnish-Soviet Economic Cooperation Commission in 1983.
-Karjalainen's use of alcoholic beverages and the peculiar manner in which he spoke the English language led him to receive the moniker of "Tankero".
-"Tankero jokes" ended up becoming a widely known part of Finnish culture.
+The later stages of Karjalainen's career, after he left government office in 1977, were increasingly affected by his alcoholism.
+In 1979 he was arrested for drunk-driving, and in 1981 he was involved in an alcohol-fuelled incident at a reception marking the anniversary of the signing of the Finno-Soviet Treaty of 1948.
+His alcoholism ultimately cost him his remaining public offices: in 1983 he was dismissed as Governor of the Bank of Finland and as chairman of the Finnish-Soviet Economic Cooperation Commission.
+Karjalainen's use of alcoholic beverages and the peculiar manner in which he spoke the English language led him to receive the moniker of "Tankero"; "Tankero jokes" ended up becoming a widely known part of Finnish culture.

-In 1986, Karjalainen was offered honorary membership of the Centre Party, but refused to accept the title on the basis of the treatment he had previously received.
+The Centre Party's treatment of Karjalainen during this decline left a lasting mark: when it later offered him honorary membership in 1986, he refused to accept the title on the basis of the treatment he had previously received.

-In 1989, Karjalainen, with the assistance of Jukka Tarkka, published his memoirs where he publicly claimed that Paavo Väyrynen had worked with the support of the Soviet Union – naming in particular Ministerial Adviser and KGB spy Viktor Vladimirov – to improve Karjalainen's chances in the 1982 presidential elections.
+Karjalainen revisited this period of his career in 1989, when he published, with the assistance of Jukka Tarkka, memoirs in which he publicly claimed that Paavo Väyrynen had worked with the support of the Soviet Union – naming in particular Ministerial Adviser and KGB spy Viktor Vladimirov – to improve Karjalainen's chances in the 1982 presidential elections.
 This led to a request for clarification to the Parliamentary Constitutional Affairs Committee, led by Kimmo Sasi, a Member of Parliament, to examine the legality of Väyrynen's activities.
 However, the Constitutional Affairs Committee did not consider Väyrynen to have violated the Ministerial Accountability Act and the matter therefore lapsed.